-The results of the ambient air quality monitoring carried out the Wellington Region over the past year have indicated that the highest concentrations of air pollutants occurred during the winter.
-The reasons for the higher winter time air pollution levels are periods of cold, calm weather when pollutant concentrations increase in the local air mass rather than being dispersed, coupled with a greater quantity of emissions to atmosphere from combustion sources used for residential and commercial heating.
+The results of the ambient air quality monitoring carried out in the Wellington Region over the past year have indicated that the highest concentrations of air pollutants occurred during the winter.
+The higher winter time air pollution levels are the consequence of periods of cold, calm weather and a greater quantity of emissions to atmosphere from combustion sources.
+Cool, calm conditions restrict the dispersion of air pollutants.
+The major pollution sources are most likely to be motor vehicles and residential and commercial heating.